Ecstra Foundation is committed to a future where people can achieve their best financial wellbeing.

 Learning about money is a lifelong journey.

-Ecstra launched Talk Money with Ecstra Foundation in 2022, a national program designed to help Australian school students learn money lessons for life, to be confident talking about money and to make informed financial decisions.
+Our flagship financial literacy program, Talk Money with Ecstra Foundation, is a national program designed to help Australian school students learn money lessons for life, to be confident talking about money, and to make informed financial decisions.

 Women’s Economic Security Project 2023 Impact Report